chahrazex/App_Android_Chat/README.md

+#  LGC Chat app
-# "Let's get connected " or LGC Chat app
+ abbreviation "Let's get connected "
+# Description
-This is an  application for chat in android (version 5 'lollipop' and more) using Firebase (for the data base )
+LGC it is an   application for chat in android (version 5 'lollipop' and more) using Firebase (for the data base ) Some functionality
-# functionality
 - Create account (using email and password )
 - Send message in private
 - Group discussion